 3. Attach the Fence

-Apply a beading of wood glue and press the fence down.
-Leave to dry overnight.
-When it is dry, flip it over and drill a series of pilot holes and countersink them to ensure the screws sit flush.
+Apply some beads of wood glue and press the fence down, then leave it to dry overnight.
+Once it is dry, turn it over and drill a series of pilot holes and countersink them to ensure the screws sit flush.
 Now, hand-screw the two pieces of wood together.

 4. Cut Off the Overhang

-There is still a large section of the diamond overhanging.
-Get a handsaw and chop this off so that the edge is even with the plywood sled base.
-Attach the waste section on top of the fence to increase the thickness of the fence edge to 1.5 inches.
-Apply the same method you used to affix the first layer.
+There should still be a large section of the wooden diamond shape overhanging.
+Use a handsaw to remove this so the edge is even with the plywood sled base.
+You can place the section you have removed on top of the fence to increase the thickness of the fence edge to 1.5 inches.
+Use the same method as when you attached the first layer.

-This now gives you the capacity to cut thicker pieces of wood.
+This will give you the capacity to cut thicker pieces of wood.

 5. Trim Where Necessary